Paul Voyeux

-Paul Voyeux (11 April 1884 – 1 May 1968) was a French footballer who played as a forward for Olympique Lillois and the French national team between 1912 and 1914.
+Paul Voyeux (11 April 1884 – 1 May 1968) was a French footballer who played as a forward for Olympique Lillois and the France national team between 1912 and 1914.

 Playing career

 Club career

 Paul Voyeux was born in Valenciennes, Nord, on 11 April 1884, and he joined Olympique Lillois by 1911.
 On 19 February 1911, OL defeated RC Roubaix 3–0 to clinch the 1911 USFSA Northern Championship, which was the very first title in the club's history, thus finally putting an end to the invincibility of Roubaix and US Tourquennoise.

 Due to his already advanced age, Voyeux quickly established himself as the club's captain, and he then led an OL team with Albert Eloy, Paul Chandelier, and Alphonse Six to back-to-back USFSA Northern Championships in 1913 and 1914, winning the former with a record of 13 wins and only one defeat.
 On 5 April 1914, he started in the final of the USFSA National Championship, scoring twice to help his side to a 3–0 win over Olympique de Cette.